-Cambridge IGCSETM Additional Mathematics 0606
+Cambridge O Level Additional Mathematics 4037

 Use this syllabus for exams in 2023 and 2024.
 Exams are available in the June and November series.
-Exams are also available in the March series in India only.

-Why choose Cambridge International?
+Why choose Cambridge?

 Cambridge International prepares school students for life, helping them develop an informed curiosity and a lasting passion for learning.
 We are part of the University of Cambridge.